Pancreatic cancer is a disease in which malignant (cancer) cells form in the tissues of the pancreas.

-- To produce juices that help digest (break down) food.
+- To make juices that help digest (break down) food.

-- To produce hormones, such as insulin and glucagon, that help control blood sugar levels.
+- To make hormones, such as insulin and glucagon, that help control blood sugar levels.
 Both of these hormones help the body use and store the energy it gets from food.

-The digestive juices are produced by exocrine pancreas cells and the hormones are produced by endocrine pancreas cells.
+The digestive juices are made by exocrine pancreas cells and the hormones are made by endocrine pancreas cells.
 About 95% of pancreatic cancers begin in exocrine cells.

-This summary provides information on exocrine pancreatic cancer.
-See the PDQ summary on Pancreatic Neuroendocrine Tumors (Islet Cell Tumors) Treatment for information on endocrine pancreatic cancer.
+This summary is about exocrine pancreatic cancer.
+For information on endocrine pancreatic cancer, see the PDQ summary on Pancreatic Neuroendocrine Tumors (Islet Cell Tumors) Treatment.

 For information on pancreatic cancer in children, see the PDQ summary on Unusual Cancers of Childhood.